Creative Items & Places To Display Your Jewellery

 I ordered some silver glitter craft felt to make another product and used the back of it to photograph this.
 I loved the way there was little pieces of glitter in the felt but not many so it didn’t detract from the jewellery.

-This shot of my jewellery was taken on the grass by Philip Antrobus who is a professional photographer.
+This shot of my jewellery was taken on a sun dial by Philip Antrobus who is a professional photographer.
 I’ve collaborated with Philip on several projects and he has a wealth of ideas for great places to display items.
 Here’s a another photograph he did for a wedding shoot I was show casing my collection in.
 The wellies featured Ann Dibs beautiful handmade bridal bouquet.
 We wanted a Welsh countryside theme as that’s where my handmade jewellery is created hence the garden and the wellies.

 Photograph by Philip Antrobus